Gkemon/Easy-Android-Loading/README.md

         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_main)

-       /* It is the Mandatory configuration which is needed to be
+       /* It is the mandatory configuration which is needed to be
-        * declare after calling setContentView --*/
+        * declared after calling setContentView --*/

        LoadingPopup.getInstance(activity)
                    .defaultLovelyLoading()